-Over the last 12 months, the Portfolio invested as much as 12.13% of its net assets in the Capital Group Global Equity Fund (Canada), as much as 11.62% of its net assets in the Edgepoint Global Equity Fund, as much as 18.52% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund, as much as 18.13% of its net assets in the Beutel Goodman Canadian Equity Fund and as much as 10.07% of its net assets in the Manulife Canadian Investment Fund.
+Over the last 12 months, the Portfolio invested as much as 11.38% of its net assets in the Capital Group Global Equity Fund (Canada), as much as 15.43% of its net assets in the Edgepoint Global Equity Fund, as much as 18.51% of its net assets in the Fidelity Canadian Disciplined Equity® Fund, as much as 18.89% of its net assets in the Beutel Goodman Canadian Equity Fund, as much as 10.00% of its net assets in the Manulife Canadian Investment Fund and as much as 12.47% of its net assets in the BMO Canadian Small Cap Equity Fund.
 See Risks relating to concentration for a description of those risks.